 Sea spiders, colossal squids, tube worms, and cookie-cutter sharks are some of the creatures that live at the bottom of the ocean.
 Animals that live at this depth have had to evolve to withstand intense pressure (600 times more than what is at sea level).
 There are even sea creatures that scientists have yet to identify.

 There are no plants at the bottom of the ocean.
-Plants need oxygen and sunlight to grow, neither are available in the abyssal zone.
+Plants need oxygen and sunlight to grow, and neither are available from the midnightl zone on down.
 Scientists found a snailfish living 27,000 feet below sea level, the deepest living fish ever discovered.

 Here is a list of creatures that live at the bottom of the ocean: